-8.3.2 Legacy Study Data Conversion to Standardized Study Data in a standard.
+8.3.2 Legacy Study Data Conversion to Standardized Study Data

+Legacy study data are study data in a non-standardized format, not supported by FDA, and not ever listed in the Catalog.
+Sponsors should use processes for legacy data conversion that account for traceability.
+Generally, a conversion to a standard format will map every data element as originally collected to a corresponding data element described in a standard.
 Some study data conversions will be straightforward and will result in all data converted to a standardized format.
 In some instances, it may not be possible to represent a collected data element as a standardized data element.
 In these cases, there should be an explanation in the RG as to why certain data elements could not be fully standardized or were otherwise not included in the standardized data submission.
 The legacy data (i.e., aCRF, legacy tabulation data, and legacy analysis data) may be needed in addition to the submission of converted data.